viboes/tags/doc/proposals/overload/DXXXX_Overload.md

 # Introduction

-This paper present a proposal for an `overload` function that allow to overload lambdas as well as function or function objects.
+This paper presents a proposal for an `overload` function that allow to overload lambdas as well as function or function objects.